 The team provide a safe home for rescued wildlife who are sick, injured, or orphaned.
 Our rehabilitation programme aims to release animals and birds back into to the wild.
 There are however occasions where this is not possible and they take up permanent residence at Trent Park.
 Where specialist care is required our team will find a suitable home at a specialist sanctuary - part of our wider support network for animals and birds.

 OUR PARTNERS & FRIENDS

-Wildlife Rescue & Ambulance Service, are a charity and relies 100% on public donations and visitors to the Centre.
-All donations, no matter how small, are gratefully welcomed and are used for food, nursing care and rehabilitation of the wild animals and birds and maintenance of their housing.
+Wildlife Rescue & Ambulance Service, are a charity and relies 100% on public donations and visitors to the centre.
+All donations, no matter how small, are gratefully welcomed and are used for food, nursing care and rehabilitation of wild animals and birds and maintenance of their housing.

 Wildlife Rescue and Ambulance Service (Enfield) is run by June & Barry Smitherman, who founded the Charity in 1985 with the aim to rescue and rehabilitate wildlife.

 Barry and June won a 'Local Heroes' award in 1999 for the good work they do, and they were both awarded with MBEs in the Queen's New Year's Honours List 2005 for services to animal welfare.

 Secretary of Trustees